Email marketing for freelancers and agencies

 Key features for freelancers and agencies:

-- Clean contact management: Keep all past clients, prospects, and professional contacts organized in one place
+- Clean contact management: Keep past clients, prospects, and contacts organized in one place

 - Merge tags: Personalize every email so it reads like a message from a colleague, not a marketing blast